zkhcohen/google-keep-pocket-importer/README.md

-# Google Keep Pocket Import Script
+# Google Keep Pocket Importer

-This is a basic script which leverages [gkeepapi](https://github.com/kiwiz/gkeepapi) to import urls/notes from Pocket to Google Keep.
+This is a basic package which leverages [gkeepapi](https://github.com/kiwiz/gkeepapi) to import urls/notes from Pocket to Google Keep.

 It also tags the imported notes.